As an Amazon Associate I earn from qualifying purchases.

 If you’re tempted to avoid this part, don’t!
 Remember those safety assemblies you had in kindergarten about wearing helmets?
 In mine, they showed us the helmet from some kid who got hit by a car while riding his bike.
 The helmet was cracked in half but the kid was fine.
 As an adult, though, I often go without my helmet.
 Not because I’m smarter, stronger, or more capable.
 Although those things may be true…the real reason that I and other people go without helmets is because of laziness and stupidity.

 One of my best friends was hit and killed by a car while riding a motorcycle.
 He wasn’t wearing a helmet and smashed the back of his head on the asphalt.
 I’m not saying that he would have been fine if he was wearing a helmet, but it couldn’t have hurt.
-Also, he could have been in the exact spot and riding a scooter.
+Also, he could have been in the exact spot and riding a kick scooter.
 Don’t fool yourself that you’ll be fine because scooters are slow, because people die while walking.
 Get yourself a helmet and wear it.

 If you’re really serious, you can find a plethora of protective gear to cover your hands, wrists, elbows, knees, and even your butt.
 Find a good place to go and be safe out there!